This Is Not A Drill! School Fire Safety Recommendations for Children with Blindness or Low Vision

 Get cozy with the school’s fire drill plan and the student’s accommodations.

 We recommend sitting down with the school’s plan and a list of your student’s accommodations from their IEP.
 See if any conflicts exist between the student’s accommodations and the school’s fire drill procedure.
 Do they have a hard time with loud noises or congested hallways?
-Do they require an elevator due to physical needs?
+Is an elevator needed due to physical needs?
 Do they need one-on-one assistance during travel?
 Next, physically walk through the exit routes from the school’s plan.
 Bonus points if you have the student walk it with you!
 During the walk, look for barriers or potential problem areas (e.g., band equipment on the floor of the evacuation route, oddly placed furniture).

 What equipment needs to travel with the student in an emergency?